lcasals/Jenkins-File-Processor-Plugin/README.md

 # Jenkins-Document-Data-Validator
 Document Data Validator is a Jenkins plugin that extracts metadata from PDF, Word, and PPTX files, validates the content, and saves metadata into JSON files.
 It detects and lists files in a directory, prints out file information, and report errors such as broken links to the console.
 ## Features:
-- Detects and lists files in a directory
+- Detects and lists files in a directory (optional parameter)
 - Extracts metadata from PDF, Word, and PPTX files
-- Validates content for broken links
+- Validates content for broken links (optional parameter)
-- Saves metadata and errors into json files.
+- Saves metadata and errors into json files in an output directory (optional parameter)